John Walter Gregory: Honours

-The Gregory Rift in the Great Rift Valley and are named in his honour.
+The Gregory Rift in the Great Rift Valley is named in his honour.
 He visited central Kenya in 1893 and again in 1919 and his 1896 book The Great Rift Valley is considered a classic.
 He was the first to use the term "rift valley", which he defined as "a linear valley with parallel and almost vertical sides, which has fallen owing to a series of parallel faults".

 The mineral gregoryite, first found in the Great Rift Valley, is named after him.

 Racial views

-Like many other intellectuals and writers during the 1920s, Gregory held Scientific Racist views based on Galtonism and the belief that opposition to cross-breeding in animals could be applied to miscegenation.
+Like many other intellectuals and writers during the 1920s, Gregory held scientific racist, eugenicist and white supremacist views based on Galtonism and the belief that opposition to cross-breeding in animals could be applied to miscegenation.
 In 1931, with Sir Arthur Keith, he delivered the annual Conway Hall lecture entitled Race as a Political Factor.
 The lecture contained as its abstract:

 The three primary racial groups within the human species are the Caucasian, mongoloid and negroid.
 From analogy with cross-breeding in animals and plants, and from experience of human cross-breeding, it can be asserted that inter-marriage between members of the three groups produces inferior progeny.
 Hence racial segregation is to be recommended.
 However, the different races can still assist, and co-operate with, each other, in the interests of peace and harmony.